 You’ve noticed something’s not right with your child.
 You try speaking, he or she doesn’t acknowledge your presence; unless you are standing right in front of them (see hearing loss symptoms in children).

 After weeks of concern, you take the child in for an evaluation.
 But just for precautions, you start looking into the importance of special needs for toddlers.

 You’ll be amazed to learn that when you teach baby signs so early in their young lives, it’ll be much easier for them to adapt and communicate better among a hearing community.

 After further review you come to find your child has partially hearing loss in both ears.
 The doctor informed you that some infants are unfortunately born this way.

-He then question you about your family history, and as far as you know, your immediate family is fine.
+He then question about the family history, and as far as they know, the immediate family is fine.

-You also tell your doctor that you’re not sure of the hearing health of other family members in your family tree.
+My friend’s family also tell their doctor that they’re not sure of the hearing health of other distant relatives in your family tree.

-So while in conference with the doctor, you have many questions.
+So while in conference with the doctor, they have many questions.

-At this point, you want to get the full understanding of this devastating disability that has hit your family.
-Your doctor also mention reading a report on hearing impairment: definitions, assessment management that can help you further your understanding of certain words that you may be puzzled on.
+At this point, they want to get the full understanding of this devastating disability that could possibly hit the family.
+The doctor also mention reading a report on hearing impairment: definitions, assessment management that can help further the understanding of certain words that may be puzzling.